 These hot springs, averaging about 37°C (98.6°F), are channeled into modern-day pools near the bottom of the Barranca de Tarárecua.
-To get here, follow a signposted dirt road for 11km from the Creel–Divisidero Hwy to the parking lot.
+To get here, follow a signposted dirt road for 11km from the Creel–Divisadero Hwy to the parking lot.
 From there, it's a 3km hike down a rough cobblestone track to the blissfully warm bathing pools.
-Vans (M$70 return) shuttle visitors from the parking lot; otherwise it’s a beautiful walk down and a sweaty one back up.
+Vans (M$60 one way) shuttle visitors from the parking lot; otherwise it’s a beautiful walk down and a sweaty one back up.
 Weekends get busy.

 Admission to the hot springs is included in the entrance fee to San Ignacio ejido – be sure to save your ticket!